cyber-ula/100-days-of-code/r1-log.md

 ### R1D71
 Just working on the update functionality in my app.
 Lots of errors come here, but I fixed almost everything.

+### R1D72
+Just learned about Google OAuth Authentication and implemented it in my app.